Z80-Retro/2063-Z80-cpm/README.md

 ## SD Card Preparation

-A discussion of how to partition an SD card for the Retro! board can be found here: (./README-SD.md)
+A discussion of how to partition an SD card for the Retro! board can be found in [./README-SD.md](./README-SD.md)

 ## Boot a Hello World! app from the SD card